eldoy/presang/README.md

             h('a', 'About', { href: '/about.html' })
           ]),

-          // Insert the page content here
-          h('main', '', {}, await page.render())
+          // Insert the page content like this h('main', '', {}, await page.render())
         ]),